Philadelphia, Kansas City reveling in golden eras in sports - WHIZ News

 Not that they’ve become irrelevant.
 They’re in the planning stages to replace the aging jewel of Kauffman Stadium with a new downtown stadium, which promises to be the centerpiece of a ballpark village and entertainment complex.

-There’s another stadium under construction, too, for the Kansas City Current of the National Women’s Soccer League; Mahomes owns a stake in that club, along with pieces of the Royals and MLS club Sporting Kansas City.
+There’s another stadium under construction, too, for the Kansas City Current of the National Women’s Soccer League — the team lost the NWSL title game to the Portland Thorns in late October.
+Mahomes owns a stake in that club, along with pieces of the Royals and MLS club Sporting Kansas City.

 Next month, the NCAA Tournament is bringing a regional final to T-Mobile Center, and there’s a chance Kansas will be there trying to defend its men’s basketball national championship.
 Then in April, the NFL brings its draft circus to town with a sprawling setup centered on the historic Union Station downtown.